Space colonization: Colonialism

-The logo and name of the Lunar Gateway references the St. Louis Gateway Arch, which some see as associating Mars with the American frontier and the manifest destiny mentality of American settler colonialism.
+The logo and name of the now cancelled Lunar Gateway references the St. Louis Gateway Arch, which some see as associating Mars with the American frontier and like the Artemis program with the manifest destiny mentality of American settler colonialism.

-Space colonization has been discussed as postcolonial continuation of imperialism and colonialism, calling for decolonization instead of colonization.
+Space colonization has been discussed as a postcolonial continuation of imperialism and colonialism, with some calling for decolonization instead of colonization.
 Critics argue that the present politico-legal regimes and their philosophic grounding, advantage imperialist development of space, that key decisionmakers in space colonization are often wealthy elites affiliated with private corporations, and that space colonization would primarily appeal to their peers rather than ordinary citizens.
 Furthermore, it is argued that there is a need for inclusive and democratic participation and implementation of any space exploration, infrastructure or habitation.
 According to space law expert Michael Dodge, existing space law, such as the Outer Space Treaty, guarantees access to space, but does not enforce social inclusiveness or regulate non-state actors.

 Particularly the narrative of the "New Frontier" has been criticized as unreflected continuation of settler colonialism and manifest destiny, continuing the narrative of exploration as fundamental to the assumed human nature.
 Joon Yun considers space colonization as a solution to human survival and global problems like pollution to be imperialist; others have identified space as a new sacrifice zone of colonialism.

 Furthermore, the understanding of space as empty and separate is considered a continuation of terra nullius.

-Natalie B. Trevino argues that not colonialism but coloniality will be carried into space if not reflected on.

 More specifically the advocacy for territorial colonization of Mars has been called surfacism, in contrast to habitation in the atmospheric space of Venus, a concept similar to Thomas Golds surface chauvinism.

-More generally space infrastructure such as the Mauna Kea Observatories have also been criticized and protested against as being colonialist.
+More generally space infrastructure such as the Maunakea Observatories have also been criticized and protested against as being colonialist.
 Guiana Space Centre has also been the site of anti-colonial protests, connecting colonization as an issue on Earth and in space.

 In regard to the scenario of extraterrestrial first contact, it has been argued that the employment of colonial language would endanger such first impressions and encounters.

 Furthermore, spaceflight as a whole and space law more particularly has been criticized as a postcolonial project by being built on a colonial legacy and by not facilitating the sharing of access to space and its benefits, too often allowing spaceflight to be used to sustain colonialism and imperialism, most of all on Earth instead.